Detailed information about the 100 most recent patent applications.

 The median time to disposition (half-life) for applications examined by LINDENBAUM, ALAN LOUIS is 40 months.
 This places the examiner in the 24% percentile for prosecution speed.
 Applications take longer to reach final disposition with this examiner compared to most others.

-Conducting an examiner interview provides a +12.3% benefit to allowance rate for applications examined by LINDENBAUM, ALAN LOUIS.
-This interview benefit is in the 47% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +14.8% benefit to allowance rate for applications examined by LINDENBAUM, ALAN LOUIS.
+This interview benefit is in the 54% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: